 There are a lot of tricks out there for keeping your documents organized based on their location or filename, but the holy grail is to be able to keep them organized based on the actual contents of the documents themselves.

-I have written before about how the Fujitsu ScanSnap S1500, the S1500M and the S1300 allow you to use a highlighter pen to automatically assign keywords to a PDF.
+I have written before about how the Fujitsu ScanSnap allows you to use a highlighter pen to automatically assign keywords to a PDF.

 However, once you have those keywords assigned, how does that help you?